qgustavor/svg2ass-gui/README.md

 ## Privacy

 This tool was made with one of the goals being making it easier for companies like Crunchyroll to do proper typesetting in their works.
 As far as I know, it looks like this tool was been used at least once by Crunchyroll staff, but I don't have any official info on that.
-Anyway, here is some privacy stuff just so enterprise folks can feel more safe that their data are safe with this tool:
+Anyway, here is some privacy stuff just so enterprise folks can feel more safe knowing that their precious NDA-protected data is safe with this tool:

 Data is converted in browser and is not send to any servers.
 Application data is fetched from GitHub servers which receive usual request info related to fetching any webpage.